JacquesCarette/Drasil/code/Drasil.md

 - **Label.Core**: Label structure.
 Has a type, shortname and a reference type (hack?).
   (probably should be abstract, but isn't yet)

-- **Classes.Core**: The 'core' classes which abstract over HasUID and HasShortName.

-- **Unicode**: Misnamed.
-Really is a few special characters which need special code to be displayed properly.
-Unclear how much this should be used in examples, so maybe this should no longer be exported?

 - **Symbol**: Abstract definition of symbol layout primitives.
 Enough information for renderers to display them.

-- **Stage**: (perhaps misnamed?).
+- **Stages**: (perhaps misnamed?).
 An indication of which 'stage' of the processing an entity belongs to.
 Mostly used to configure the display of 'variables', i.e. which symbol to choose.

+- **Classes.Core**: The 'core' classes which abstract over HasUID, HasShortName, HasRefAddress, HasSymbol.

+- **Unicode**: Misnamed.
+Really is a few special characters which need special code to be displayed properly.
+Unclear how much this should be used in examples, so maybe this should no longer be exported?

 - **SymbolAlphabet**: The long names of many symbols, and even some short ones (because of the tag) is inconvenient; provides some short-hand way of referring to them.